Key takeaways:

 6. Abdominal Aortic Aneurysm

-If the bulging occurs further down the aorta, it is called abdominal aortic aneurysm.
+If the bulging occurs further down the aorta, it is called an abdominal aortic aneurysm18.
 This results in a lump in the abdomen below the chest.
 While the lump itself may not be as painful, it may relate to throbbing, pulsating pain in the back or the left side.

 Treatment of this condition is by a combination of medicines and surgery.